Updated 2nd June 2020

 However, it is crucial that the firm makes the right choice when it comes to selecting which social media platform to use for advertising as each entails a different outcome.
 This is detailed below:

-For companies that are only just venturing into the market, Twitter serves as a recommendable choice of marketing platform as it allows information to be spread in an impressive amount of time.
-Adept at developing fast brand awareness, Twitter will spread the company’s content from user to user by retweets and linked threads making for a snowball effect where the end product is an accumulation of all the engagement through which the material has passed.
+For companies just venturing into the market, Twitter serves as a recommendable choice of marketing platform as it allows information to be spread in an impressive amount of time.
+Adept at developing fast brand awareness, Twitter will spread a company’s content from user to user by retweets and linked threads making for a snowball effect where the end product is an accumulation of all the engagement through which the material has passed.

 Additionally, if the product or service offered by a company is one that could do well with celebrity endorsement, then Twitter might be the peak of their marketing strategy.
-A single tweet by an individual of massive following will bring the product or service into the eyes of millions making for cheap, fast and effective digital marketing.
+A single tweet by an individual with a massive following will bring the product or service into the view of millions making for cheap, fast and effective digital marketing.

-Often, social media platforms are seen as trivial mediums of marketing, thought to provide little viewership that is of substance they are disregarded as being an opportunity for establishing long term business relations.
+Often social media platforms are seen as trivial mediums of marketing, thought to provide little viewership of substance.
+They are disregarded as an opportunity for establishing long term business relations.
 LinkedIn, however, changes this perspective.
 It provides an online forum where companies can reach out to other professionals, business owners, business to business (B2B) leads and targeted customers.
 This allows an information exchange link to form where companies can keep themselves updated on the happenings of the market.

 However, Google recently closed down the service.

 Perhaps the social media marketing platform that is most concerned with the visuals of your marketing campaign is Pinterest.
 With a virtual display that exhibits pictures of different services and products, Pinterest allows the user to scroll through until something catches their eye.
-Additionally, the user dynamic of Pinterest is mainly skewed in favour of women so that firms’ having a target market that consists primarily of women can benefit from this.
+Additionally, the user dynamic of Pinterest is mainly skewed female so that firms with a target market that consists primarily of women can benefit from this.

-Affiliate marketing is an arrangement by which an online retailer pays commission to an external website for traffic or sales generated from its referrals.
+Affiliate marketing is an arrangement by which an online retailer pays a commission to an external website for traffic or sales generated from its referrals.
 It operates as a type of performance-based marketing scheme in which a business rewards one or more affiliates for each visitor or customer brought by the affiliate team’s marketing efforts.
-Serving as a pay per performance model, it eases firms’ profit and cost workings as it makes for simple calculations.
-Forrester predicted that the affiliate marketing industry would exceed levels of $4.5 billion by the year 2016, and rightfully so.
+Serving as a pay-per-performance model, it eases firms’ profit and cost workings as it makes for simple calculations.
+In 2023 the affiliate marketing industry is expected to reach $14.3 billion.
 In all, affiliate marketing is the right choice for companies looking to target a global audience with extensive outreach.

 With all these digital marketing options available, making the right choice can be a difficult decision.
-Three main factors need to be taken into consideration; what you hope to achieve through digital marketing, what your budget allocation is, and what talent or expertise you have available.
-There are several components to be considered when it comes to each of these.
+Three main factors need to be taken into consideration:

 When it comes to budget allocation the company should be aware of the different types of fees, it may have to pay, including fees for digital marketing managers and staff, paid advertising charges, payment for content creation services and costs for graphic artists, photographers and videographers.
 Companies should take great care when calculating how much they are willing to spend to avoid problems during the marketing process.